The *batch axes#

 Array(14., dtype=float32)

-That is, the resulting output will have a shape of *batch, where is entry is the result of the dot produt between n pairs of values from the corresponding entries in x and y input arguments.
+where each entry is the result of the dot product between n pairs of values

 When batch axes are not available#